Add gestures

 In this tutorial, learn how to implement gestures from React Native Gesture Handler and Reanimated libraries.

 Gestures are a great way to provide an intuitive user experience in an app.
 The React Native Gesture Handler library provides built-in native components that can handle gestures.
 It recognizes pan, tap, rotation, and other gestures using the platform's native touch handling system.
-In this chapter, we'll to add two different gestures using this library:
+In this chapter, we'll add two different gestures using this library:

 We'll also use the Reanimated library to animate between gesture states.